radkr/product-list-with-cart/README.md

 ### Iteration 4

 Allow me (administrator) to change the pictures of the products after the application has been deployed.

+### Iteration 4

+Allow me (administrator) to add or remove products after the application has been deployed.

 ## What I learned